Here are the items that we found.

 A representative sample of the Irish writer's enormous talent.

-The stories collected in this volume reflect the enormous genius of Oscar Wilde (Dublin, 1854 - Paris, 1900), one of the most fascinating and magnetic figures in English literature, a standard-bearer of dandyism, who dedicated his life and work to a common project whose highest aspiration was the cultivation of beauty.
-Throughout his life, he was a staunch advocate of aestheticism, until his imprisonment, convicted of violating public morality, marked the beginning of his decline.
-A novelist, poet, literary critic, and playwright, Wilde owes much of his popularity to the only novel he ever wrote, The Picture of Dorian Gray (1890).
+The stories collected in this volume reveal the enormous genius of Oscar Wilde (Dublin, 1854 – Paris, 1900), one of the most fascinating and magnetic figures in English literature, a standard-bearer of dandyism, who dedicated his life and work to a shared project whose highest aspiration was to cultivate beauty.
+Throughout his life, he was a committed advocate of aestheticism, until his imprisonment, convicted of offending public morals, marked the beginning of his decline.
+A novelist, poet, literary critic, and playwright, Wilde owes much of his popularity to the only novel he wrote, The Picture of Dorian Gray (1890).

-This selection provides a fabulous overview of the Irish writer's output in the field of short stories, almost all of which is gathered in the three books of stories he published during his lifetime: The Happy Prince and Other Tales, The Crime of Lord Arthur Savile and Other Stories and A house of pomegranates.
+This selection offers a fabulous overview of the Irish writer's short story production, almost all of which is contained in the three books of stories he published during his lifetime: The Happy Prince and Other Tales, The Crime of Lord Arthur Savile and Other Stories and A house of pomegranates.

 - Título